aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-time/_index.md

 ### Sample Code

 Here's a code snippet demonstrating these steps:
-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Cells-Formatting-FormatNumberToTime.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-FormatNumberToTime.py" >}}

 ### Conclusion

-Formatting numbers to time in Aspose.Cells for .NET involves setting a custom number format for the cells where you want to display time.
+Formatting numbers to time in Aspose.Cells for Python via .NET involves setting a custom number format for the cells where you want to display time.
 By following the steps outlined above, you can easily apply time formats to cells in your Excel files using Aspose.Cells.
 Remember, the key is to use the correct custom format string that matches your desired time format.

-{{< app/cells/assistant language="csharp" >}}